Chari (surname): Background

 Since Chari are traditional carpenters of Goa their main occupation is carpentry.
 They do smithery also.
 In fact, they are master in most of the technical work; so they are also referred as a borne engineers.

 Traditionally caste wise Panchal Brahmin of Goa Categorized in 3 different castes.
-They are Vishwakarma Brahmin Chari, Daivadnya Brahmin or Sonar & Twasta Brahmin or Kasar Community.
+They are Vishwakarma Brahmin Chari, Daivadnya Brahmin (Sonar) and Twasta Brahmin (Kasar) Community.
 But currently daivadnya doesn't consider themselves under Vishwakarma.

 Different names of Chari popular in Goa.

 Chari were known with the different names since ancient Times.
 Following are some of the name.

 Acharya- Meaning teacher of religion.
 Today it changed Acharya-Achari-Chari.